Skip to main content

 Officially enrolled students who believe they are proficient in the material of an undergraduate course may request that the offering department provide an appropriate opportunity for credit by examination.
 Department approval is required before an exam for a given course will be offered.

 A student interested in “challenging” a course for credit must contact the Department of Global Languages and Cultures for approval before testing so that arrangements for testing can be made.
-To receive department approval for Spanish or Hispanic Studies courses please contact Adriana Perez-Smith.
+To request department approval for Spanish or Hispanic Studies courses please contact Adriana Perez-Smith.
+(Note: the challenge of Span 101, Span 102, Span 201 and/or Span 202 is only available through the Spanish Placement Test.)
 For all other languages, please contact the instructor of record.

 With approval from the department, the student can sign up for testing and pay the associated testing fee via the online app.